Dictionary » Positive Words » Neighborly – Meaning, Definition, Synonyms and Antonyms

-The word ‘Neighborly’ (Adjective) describes the kind and helpful behavior typically shown by someone toward their neighbors or people living nearby.
-In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Neighborly’ correctly in sentences.
+The word ‘Neighborly’ (adjective) describes kind, helpful behavior shown toward people who live nearby.
+In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life example sentences for how to use ‘neighborly’ correctly.

 Neighborly Explained in Depth

-A complete and detailed guide to the word Neighborly including meaning, definition, examples, etymology, synonyms, and antonyms.
+A complete and detailed guide to Neighborly (adjective), including meaning, definition, etymology, synonyms, antonyms, and updated example sentences you can use in everyday conversation and writing.

 Meanings of Neighborly

-The word “neighborly” means showing friendliness, kindness, and helpfulness toward people who live near you.
-When someone behaves neighborly, they often act with warmth and consideration, making an effort to build good relationships within their community or neighborhood.
-This behavior goes beyond mere politeness — it involves being genuinely supportive and willing to lend a hand when others need it.
+The word “neighborly” means showing friendliness, kindness, and helpfulness toward people who live nearby.
+When someone behaves neighborly, they often act with warmth and consideration, making an effort to build good relationships in their community or neighborhood.
+This behavior goes beyond simple politeness — it involves genuine support and a willingness to help when others need it.
 For example, if your neighbor offers to help you carry groceries inside or waters your plants while you are away, that is neighborly behavior.
-Similarly, organizing a block party or helping to keep the neighborhood safe reflects a neighborly spirit.
+Likewise, organizing a block party or helping keep shared spaces tidy reflects a neighborly spirit.

-Neighborly behavior is often seen as a sign of strong community values and social trust.
-It creates a sense of belonging and encourages people to look out for each other, which can be especially important in times of need or emergencies.
-In everyday life, people describe acts of kindness and cooperation in their neighborhood as neighborly, highlighting the warmth and goodwill that come from caring about those who live nearby.
-Ultimately, being neighborly is about building connections, sharing goodwill, and contributing positively to the lives of those around you.
+Neighborly behavior is also linked to strong community values and social trust.
+It can create a sense of belonging and encourage people to look out for one another, which is especially important during emergencies or disruptions.
+In day-to-day life, people describe acts of kindness and cooperation as neighborly, highlighting the warmth and goodwill that come from caring about those living nearby.
+Ultimately, being neighborly is about building connections, sharing goodwill, and contributing positively to the lives of others around you.

 Definition

-Neighborly refers to showing qualities of friendliness, helpfulness, and kindness toward neighbors or others living nearby.
-It describes actions or attitudes that foster a supportive and welcoming community environment.
-This includes offering assistance, sharing resources, and demonstrating care and respect for neighbors’ well-being and property.
-The word captures the idea of active goodwill and the desire to maintain harmonious and supportive relationships with those living close by.
-Rather than being indifferent or distant, neighborly behavior builds trust and goodwill, helping create a safer and more enjoyable living environment for everyone.
+Neighborly refers to showing friendliness, helpfulness, and kindness toward neighbors or others living nearby.
+It describes actions or attitudes that foster a supportive and welcoming environment in a community.
+This can include offering assistance, sharing resources, and demonstrating care and respect for neighbors’ well-being and property.

 Etymology